 Of course, you can grow indeterminate tomatoes in a pot too.
 Indeterminate tomatoes will continue to grow from spring until frost.
 They produce fruit on long vines.

-Some examples are Cherry Tomatoes, Early Girl, Husky Cherry Red, and Juliet Roma.
+Some examples are Cherry Tomatoes, Early Girl, Husky Cherry Red, Juliet Roma, and beefsteak tomatoes.